From inflation to black hole mergers and back again: Gravitational-wave data-driven constraints on inflationary scenarios with a first-principle model of primordial black holes across the QCD epoch: Conclusions and outlook

 Finally, we showed that other falsifiable predictions of the designed curvature power spectrum are: (i)~a detectable scalar-induced SGWB signal compatible with the NANOGrav putative measurement and detectable by future PTA observations and by LISA; and (ii)~a SGWB produced by PBH mergers which will be detectable by the Einstein Telescope.
 In both cases, an urgent extension of our work is to properly account for the full richness of the ab-initio PBH model (including the effects of the QCD phase transition) in shaping the frequency dependence of these SGWB signals.
 These advancements are required in order to fully exploit the constraining power of GW data soon to be available.

-{\bf Note added:} After this work was completed, we became aware of Ref.~\cite{Clesseetalinprep}, which independently explores the role of the QCD phase transition in shaping the PBH mass function and PBH merger rate distribution.
+After this work was completed, we became aware of Ref.~\cite{Clesseetalinprep}, which independently explores the role of the QCD phase transition in shaping the PBH mass function and PBH merger rate distribution.
 Ref.~\cite{Clesseetalinprep} provides a detailed numerical description of the threshold for PBH formation, which looks to be in reasonable agreement with the results of Ref.~\cite{Muscoinprep} used in our analysis.
-The computation of the mass distribution in~\cite{Clesseetalinprep} does not account for the full dependence of the critical collapse and density variance on the EoS, leading to an approximate mass function.
+However the computation of the mass distribution in~\cite{Clesseetalinprep} does not include the dependence of the critical collapse and density variance on the EoS, leading to an approximate mass function which does not take into account the additional pile up of PBHs around the solar mass produced by the critical collapse.
 More importantly, they restrict the discussion to a nearly scale invariant shape of the enhanced spectrum at small scales with tilt $n_s = 0.965 \divisionsymbol 0.975$, and do not compare the PBH model to GWTC-3 data through a Bayesian analysis.

 The values of $f_\PBH$ considered in Ref.~\cite{Clesseetalinprep} are larger than ours by $2\divisionsymbol3$ orders of magnitude and compatible with $f_\PBH\approx1$.
-This difference can be mostly traced back to the different suppression factor in the PBH merger rate formula leading to a smaller rate of about ${\cal O}(10^{-2})$ and only to a minor extent to our inclusion of a dominant contribution from ABH mergers to the GWTC-3 catalog (as showed by our single population analyses).
-While Ref.~\cite{Clesseetalinprep} used the analytical treatment of Refs.~\cite{Clesse:2020ghq,Bagui:2021dqi}, we adopt the results of Refs.~\cite{Raidal:2018bbj,Vaskonen:2019jpv,DeLuca:2020jug} (informed by N-body simulations), which give smaller values of $f_\PBH$, compatible with the analyses of Refs.~\cite{Ali-Haimoud:2017rtz,Hall:2020daa,Wong:2020yig,Hutsi:2020sol,DeLuca:2021wjr,Franciolini:2021tla} and also not excluded by other non-GW constraints.
+This discrepancy can be attributed to various differences, that we list in the following: {\it i)}~a different suppression factor in the PBH merger rate formula is used in Ref.~\cite{Clesseetalinprep}.
+While Ref.~\cite{Clesseetalinprep} used the analytical treatment of Refs.~\cite{Clesse:2020ghq,Bagui:2021dqi}, we adopt the results of Refs.~\cite{Raidal:2018bbj,Vaskonen:2019jpv,DeLuca:2020jug} (informed by N-body simulations), which give smaller values of $f_\PBH$, compatible with the analyses of Refs.~\cite{Ali-Haimoud:2017rtz,Hall:2020daa,Wong:2020yig,Hutsi:2020sol,DeLuca:2021wjr,Franciolini:2021tla} and also not excluded by other non-GW constraints. {\it ii)} Ref.~\cite{Clesseetalinprep} restricts the parameter space to masses above $m_i>M_\odot$ and mass ratio larger than $q\gtrsim 0.1$ when computing\footnote{Also, Ref.~\cite{Clesseetalinprep} neglected the factor $2$ when deriving the merger rate as a function of primary (heavier) mass due to the two possible mass ordering in Eq.~\eqref{eq:diffaccrate}, which allows for both $m_1<m_2$ and $m_2<m_1$ by construction \cite{Raidal:2018bbj}.}